John Wheeler (British politician): Constituency search

 In 1995, boundary changes were announced that would expand his constituency to the west, taking in Labour-voting areas of North Kensington and tilting the seat towards Labour.
 Wheeler decided that he did not wish to contest such unfavourable territory and sought selection elsewhere.

 In September 1995, Wheeler announced his intention to challenge Sir Nicholas Scott in the new constituency of Kensington and Chelsea.
-Scott was perceived as vulnerable after personal scandals, and also because he was a very moderate MP in a party which was moving to the right.
+Scott was perceived as vulnerable after personal scandals and because he was a very moderate MP in a party which was moving to the right.
 However, Wheeler did not make the shortlist, and he was rejected elsewhere.
 One newspaper report suggested that Conservative Associations were put off by the security detail who had to come with Wheeler whenever he visited.
 He also suffered by association when the corruption of Westminster City Council under Dame Shirley Porter was uncovered: his constituency was in the city and part of the scandal included attempts to hold his seat, although Wheeler himself had done nothing wrong.

 After Sir Nicholas Scott had a scandal too far and resigned, Wheeler tried again to be selected in Kensington and Chelsea but met with no more success.
 Although his name was mentioned whenever a Conservative seat fell vacant, he was unsuccessful and therefore retired from Parliament at the 1997 general election.
 His prediction of losing his old seat was indeed right, as Karen Buck of the Labour Party became the new MP for Regent's Park & Kensington North, which covered most of Wheeler's old constituency.
-Buck has remained the MP there since that point.